Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ❣️ Please support us by purchasing this course on Udemy in an interactive version with the [discounted link](https://www.udemy.com/course/microsoft-azure-fundamentals-az-900-practice-tests-exams/?referralCode=C4B47B7C9ABC33DAF4C3).
 If you're working for a company, you could most probably easily claim this expense during preparation for your exam.
 For us, it's to be, or not to be, in the game.

-🛍️ Alternatively, you can buy the PDF with those questions on [Etsy](https://ditectrev.etsy.com/listing/1343709791).
+🛍️ Alternatively, you can buy the PDF with those questions on [Etsy](https://ditectrev.etsy.com/listing/1343709791) or [Google Play Books](https://play.google.com/store/books/details?id=cx_7EAAAQBAJ).

 ## ✨ This course is unlike any Microsoft Azure AZ-900 (Microsoft Azure Fundamentals) course you will find online.